Logo

 Christ's Sacrifice

-On Good Friday we remember the incredible redemption bought for us by Jesus’ death on the cross.
-But, also, the fact that our God is a good, life-bringing God who has only good things planned for us.
+On Good Friday, we remember the incredible redemption bought for us by Jesus’ death on the Cross.
+We also sit in the reality that our God is a good, life-bringing God who has only good things planned for us.

 What is Good Friday All About?

-In books such as Romans, John and 1 Peter we can read different portrayals of Jesus’ death on the cross.
-Together they paint a powerful picture of what Jesus sacrificed in order to save us.
+As Holy Week approaches, we want to invite you to reflect on the following accounts of Jesus' death on the Cross.
+Although they are all different portrayals, together they paint a powerful picture of what Jesus sacrificed in order to save us.

 For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
 He was put to death in the body but made alive in the Spirit.
 After being made alive, He went and made proclamation to the imprisoned spirits—to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built.
 In it only a few people, eight in all, were saved through water, and this water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward God.
 It saves you by the resurrection of Jesus Christ, who has gone into heaven and is at God’s right hand—with angels, authorities and powers in submission to Him.